The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-Now, we will use the Uniformization Theorem for the 2-sphere $\s^2$ for finding nice conjugates of our group $G$.
-We recall the statement of the Uniformization Theorem of surfaces (See \cite{Don}, Ch.
-10) in the following form:
+Now, we invoke the Uniformization theorem for the $2$-sphere $\Ss^2$ for finding nice conjugates of our group $G$.
+We recall the statement of the Uniformization theorem in the following form (see \cite[Chapter 10]{DonaldsonRiemannSurf} for more details):